HighSchoolHacking/GLS/docs/syntax/arrays-and-lists.md

 Because arrays are fixed-length, there are very few operations available on them.

-Create new arrays with `array initialize`, which takes in the type of array and any number of initial items in the array.
+Create new arrays with `array new`, which takes in the type of array and any number of initial items in the array.
 For variables, declare the type of the array with `array type`, which takes in the type of the array.

 Retrieve a single member of an array with `array index`, which takes in a name of a container and an integer index.